What qualifications do I need?

 What if English is not my first language?

-If English is not your first language you must take an IELTS-Academic test (from the British Council).
+If you are not exempt from proving your English language proficiency, you must take an IELTS-Academic test (from the British Council).
 You need to achieve an overall score of 7.0 with a minimum of 6.5 in each sub-test.
 The test result must have been obtained within 2 years of the start-date of the course.
-For further information see English Language Proficiency .

 How do I apply?

-There are a number of documents which you will need to upload to your application form.
 Before you begin filling in the form you should have the following information to hand:

 What happens after the application deadline